wp-plugins/wp-csv/readme.txt

 == Changelog ==

-= 1.3.7 =
+= 1.3.8 =
+* Added a custom post type filter for export (thanks to Phillip Temple for the idea and for submitting the code) = 1.3.7 =
 * Added error checking and helpful messages when the wrong data is put into the Author field.
 * Improved validation of comma separated category lists